CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ### Applications using an FSBucket

 FSBuckets can only be mounted by applications on the same zone.
-This means that you can not use an FSBucket add-on hosted in Paris, if your application is in Montreal.
+This means that you cannot use an FSBucket add-on hosted in Paris, if your application is in Montreal.

 To migrate FSBuckets, see the [section below](#fsbucket).